bvbohnen/X4_Customizer/README.md

   * Print_Weapon_Stats

     Gather up all weapon statistics, and print them out.
 This is a convenience wrapper around Print_Object_Stats, filling in the category and a default file name.

 ***

+Adjust Transforms:

+  * Adjust_Ship_Crew_Capacity

+    Adjusts the crew capacities of ships.
+Note: crewmen contributions to ship combined skill appears to adjust downward based on max capacity, so increasing capacity can lead to a ship performing worse (unverified).

+  * Adjust_Ship_Drone_Storage

+    Adjusts the drone ("unit") storage of ships.

+  * Adjust_Ship_Hull

+    Adjusts the hull values of ships.

+  * Adjust_Ship_Missile_Storage

+    Adjusts the missile storage of ships.

+  * Adjust_Ship_Speed

+    Adjusts the speed and acceleration of ships, in each direction.

+  * Adjust_Ship_Turning

+    Adjusts the turning rate of ships, in each direction.

+  * Set_Default_Radar_Ranges

+    Sets default radar ranges.
+Granularity is station, type of satellite, or per ship size.
+Ranges are in km, eg. 40 for vanilla game defaults of non-satellites.
+Note: ranges below 40km will affect when an unidentified object becomes identified, but objects will still show up out to 40km.

+  * Set_Ship_Radar_Ranges

+    Sets radar ranges.
+Defaults are changed per object class.
+Note: ranges below 40km will affect when an unidentified object becomes identified, but objects will still show up out to 40km.

+***